siddharth7113/FinTech-Lab-Summer-2024/readme.md

 ## Tech-Stack

-Python has been used throughout the project.
+-Python has been used throughout the project.
-Streamlit has been used to host the project.
+-Streamlit has been used to host the project.
+-Requirements.txt  mentions the used libraries.

 ---